Detects malignant skin growth without a biopsy

 Equipped with 2 photodetectors and a force sensor, the solution captures LED light signal variations and translates them into a visual diagram in real time.

-To diagnose the suspect lesion’s condition, the system monitors vascular refilling rate and proceeds to the custom algorithmic data analysis complete with a plain report output on the UI.
+To diagnose the suspect lesion’s condition, the system monitors the vascular refilling rate and proceeds with a custom algorithmic data analysis complete with a plain report output on the UI.

 The resulting solution was expected to participate in rigorous clinical testing across US dermatological institutions.
 The system showed the capability of detecting malignant skin growth without extra biopsies or examinations.
 The device was meant to cut healthcare-associated costs by providing a low-cost and prompt cancer diagnostics method.